kidanuadalia-oss/flask-notes-api/README.md

 A REST API for managing notes built with Flask and MongoDB.
 Supports full CRUD operations, search functionality, metrics tracking, and request logging.
 Fully containerized with Docker for easy deployment.

-## Executive Summary

-**Problem:** There's a need for a simple API to store and retrieve notes programmatically.
-Most note-taking applications don't provide API access, which makes it difficult to integrate note storage into other applications.
-This project addresses that gap by providing a lightweight, containerized solution.

-**Solution:** This Flask API provides REST endpoints for note management.
-It includes full CRUD operations, search capabilities, and metrics tracking.
-The entire system is containerized with Docker Compose, allowing it to run with a single command.
-Built using Flask for the API layer and MongoDB for data storage.

-**Key Features:**
+## About This Project

+I built this Flask API for managing notes.
+The idea was to create something simple that lets you store and retrieve notes through a REST API.
+I used Flask for the backend and MongoDB to store the data.

+**What it does:**
-- Full CRUD operations for notes
+- Create, read, update, and delete notes
-- Search functionality (title/body substring matching)
+- Search through notes by title or body
-- Real-time metrics endpoint
+- Track metrics like request counts and uptime
-- Request logging middleware
+- Log all requests for debugging
-- Docker and Docker Compose support
+- Run everything with Docker Compose
-- Comprehensive test suite
-- Ready for cloud deployment on Render.com

-## System Overview
+- Has tests to make sure everything works

-### Course Concepts
+## Course Concepts Used

-This project implements several concepts from the course:
+This project uses stuff we learned in class:

-1. **Flask API Development** - Built REST endpoints using Flask Blueprints, implemented request handling and error management
+1. **Flask API** - Made REST endpoints with Flask Blueprints, handled requests and errors
-2. **MongoDB Integration** - Used pymongo driver to connect to MongoDB, designed document schema, and created indexes for performance
+2. **MongoDB** - Connected to MongoDB using pymongo, set up the database schema and added indexes
-3. **Logging & Metrics** - Implemented request logging middleware and a metrics endpoint for observability
+3. **Logging & Metrics** - Added logging for requests and made a metrics endpoint
-4. **Containerization** - Containerized the application with Docker and orchestrated services with Docker Compose
+4. **Docker** - Put everything in Docker containers so it's easy to run

-### Architecture
+### How It Works

 ![Architecture Diagram](assets/architecture.svg)

-The architecture follows a simple request-response pattern.
-Clients send HTTP requests to the Flask application, which processes them and interacts with MongoDB for data persistence.
-All requests are logged for debugging and monitoring.
+Pretty straightforward - clients send HTTP requests to the Flask app, which talks to MongoDB to save/retrieve data.
+I log all requests so I can see what's happening.

 ```
 ┌─────────────┐